-ISBE believes if a child is supported in achieving the aforementioned performance goals and the centrality of the educator and environment in creating a space for this work to occur that there is a far greater likelihood that the larger state goal that by 2025, 60 percent of Illinoisans will possess a high-quality credential or degree.
-Creating a system where students are supported in the learning and have the ability to easily access postsecondary opportunities of interest is good for the individual and good for Illinois.
+ISBE believes if a child is supported in achieving the aforementioned performance goals and the centrality of the educator and environment in creating a space for this work to occur that there is a far greater likelihood that the state will meet its long term goals.
+Creating a system where students are supported in their learning and have the ability to easily access postsecondary opportunities of interest is good for the individual and good for Illinois.